-- Attend contests across the country, such as the National Western, Southwestern, Houston, American Royal and NAILE
+- Attend contests across the country, such as the National Western, Southwestern, Eastern National, Excel, American Royal and others.

 The Block & Bridle Club is committed to being involved on campus, in the community and in the field of agriculture.
 The club is open to all students and is sponsored by the Department of Agriculture.

-For more information, contact faculty advisers Corey Owens, email@example.com.
+For more information, contact faculty advisers Corey Owens at firstname.lastname@example.org.

 Requirements for Membership

 - Complete nine semester hours or the equivalent in agriculture courses.